Giant Atoms in a Synthetic Frequency Dimension

-On the other hand, the concept of synthetic dimensions has been recently proposed and extensively explored in a variety of physical systems such as photonic structures~\cite{synOL,synOptica,synOptRev,synPRB,LiNbO3PRL,LiNbO3PRB,multiphoton}, cold atoms~\cite{syncold1,syncold2,syncold3}, and superconducting circuits~\cite{synsc1,synsc2,synsc3,Wilson2021,synSAW}.
+On the other hand, the concept of synthetic dimensions has been recently proposed and extensively explored in a variety of physical systems such as photonic structures~\cite{synOL,synOptica,synOptRev,synPRB,LiNbO3PRL,LiNbO3PRB,multiphoton}, cold atoms~\cite{syncold1,syncold2,syncold3,syncold4}, and superconducting circuits~\cite{synsc1,synsc2,synsc3,synsc3,Wilson2021,synSAW}.
 With synthetic dimensions, it is possible to explore richer physical effects with fewer geometric dimensions.
-A simple way to create synthetic dimensions in photonic systems is to actively couple modes at different frequencies via dynamical modulations~\cite{synOL,synOptica,synOptRev,synPRB,LiNbO3PRL,LiNbO3PRB}.
-Moreover, one can also create synthetic dimensions based on other internal degrees of freedom of photons such as momentum~\cite{SLdwwang,SLOptica} and orbital angular momentum~\cite{OAM1,OAM2,OAM3}.
-The construction of synthetic dimensions not only enables significant reduction of physical resources, but also provide possibilities for manipulating the relevant degrees of freedom~\cite{synOptRev}.
+A simple way to create a synthetic dimension is to actively couple modes at different frequencies via dynamical modulations~\cite{synOL,synOptica,synOptRev,synPRB,LiNbO3PRL,LiNbO3PRB,Wilson2021,synSAW}.
+One can also create synthetic dimensions based on other internal degrees of freedom of photons such as momentum~\cite{SLdwwang,SLOptica} and orbital angular momentum~\cite{OAM1,OAM2,OAM3}.
+The construction of synthetic dimensions not only enables significant reduction of physical resources, but also provides possibilities for manipulating the relevant degrees of freedom~\cite{synOptRev}.

-In this Letter, we demonstrate how to implement giant atoms in synthetic frequency dimensions, where the one-dimensional (1D) frequency lattice acting as a discrete waveguide can be readily achieved with a dynamically modulated microring resonator~\cite{synOL,synOptica,synOptRev,synPRB}.
-We consider a cyclic four-level atom, where the two lower transitions couple to different sites of the frequency lattice and the two upper transitions are driven by two external fields.
-The atom is assumed to exhibit two two-photon resonant transitions, such that it can be effectively described as a two-level giant atom that couples nonlocally with the lattice.
-We reveal that such an effective model can not only support some typical effects of real-space giant atoms such as long-lived populations, but also shows the potential for manipulating the frequency of light.
+In this Letter, we demonstrate how to implement giant atoms in a synthetic frequency dimension, where the one-dimensional (1D) frequency lattice acting as a discrete waveguide is achieved with a dynamically modulated superconducting resonator~\cite{synsc3,Wilson2021,synSAW}.
+We consider a $\Delta$-type artificial atom, where two of the transitions are coupled to different sites of the frequency lattice and the third one is driven by an external field.
+If the atom supports both a single-photon resonant transition and a two-photon one with large detuning, it can be effectively described as a two-level giant atom with two coupling points in the frequency dimension.
+We reveal that the effective model can not only simulate some typical effects of real-space giant atoms such as long-lived populations, but can also be used to manipulate light frequency and achieve chiral quantum optical effects in the frequency dimension.